bennetdiaries/bennetdiaries.github.io/gallery.md

 **Mrs. Adelaide Finch (c.
 1855)**
 ![Portrait of Mrs. Adelaide Finch](assets/images/AF_1855.png)
-*Studio portrait of Mrs. Adelaide Finch, a London correspondent of Bennet's.
+*Recreated studio portrait of Mrs. Adelaide Finch, a London correspondent of Bennet's.
 The photograph was enclosed in a letter dated May 1855.
 Heavily digitally enhanced due to damage.*

 ### Manuscript Samples